Venom (character): Alea Bell

 A new Venom 2099, Alea Bell, was introduced in a similarly named one-shot published in 2019.
-When she was a child, her left arm was badly burned in a crash that also resulted in the death of her mother.
-Raised by her father, Theo, Alea was bullied at school over her scars.
+When she was a child, her left arm was badly burned in a crash that also killed her mother.
+Raised by her father Theo, Alea was bullied at school over her scars.
 She was then selected to undergo an experimental treatment being developed by Alchemax scientist Dr. Russell.
 She regained consciousness to find that the treatment had worked and her arm was restored.
-During a confrontation the next day with a girl at school, a black tendril emerged from her hand and sliced through the Alchemax monitoring bracelet.
-Alea heard a sinister voice in her head, her left arm transforming into a jet-black limb tipped with razor-sharp claws.
-Returning home, Alea learned that the purported panacea she had been treated with was a piece of a symbiote called Venom, and that Alchemax intended to turn her into a supersoldier using it.
-Empathizing with its pain, felt, Alea reluctantly agreed to the symbiote's request to be made whole in exchange for her getting her normal life back.
-Infiltrating Alchemax, Alea was accosted by a pair of guards and was horrified when the symbiote killed them to protect her.
-As the symbiote scolded her innocent naivety, Alea protested that she did not want to be seen as a monster.
-Arriving at the lab containing the other pieces of the symbiote, Alea shut down the containment grid, but was knocked unconscious by Dr. Russell.
-The Venom symbiote, reclaiming its disparate pieces, bonded to Alea, transformed her into Venom and had eaten Dr. Russell as revenge for cutting it apart.
-Disgusted, Alea reiterated that she did not want to become a monster and asked if they could be a hero instead; the Venom symbiote begrudgingly agreeing to her request.
-At school the following day, Alea transformed into Venom to terrify her bully.
-However, the symbiote was abruptly overcome by the will of a dark god.
-Alarmed, Alea asked the Venom symbiote what had happened and it told her that the god of its species, Knull, was somehow still alive and on Earth.
+During a confrontation the next day with a girl at school, a black tendril emerges from Alea's hand and slices through her monitoring bracelet.
+Alea learns that the purported panacea she had been treated with was a piece of Venom, and that Alchemax intended to turn her into a supersoldier using it.
+Empathizing with its pain, Alea reluctantly agrees to the symbiote's request to be made whole in exchange for her getting her normal life back.